 Just over a year ago, on April 22, 2016, 175 countries agreed to abide by the terms set in the Paris Climate Accord, vowing to mitigate the emission of fossil fuels in an attempt to bring the global temperature down to pre-industrial levels.
 Within weeks, literally, every country had signed on, except for Nicaragua, whose government claimed that the agreement was “not tough enough”, and Syria, still embroiled in civil war.
 It was considered a major victory by diplomats and activists alike.

-Hours ago, the United States of America (which is also the world’s biggest emitter of greenhouse gases per capita) announced its intent to withdraw from the agreement.
-Some considered this move a major victory, others took to the streets in protest, but all seemed to miss the fact that this change in rhetoric is (for now), limited to just that– rhetoric.
+Hours before the writing of this article, the United States of America––the country which is also the world’s biggest emitter of greenhouse gases per capita––announced its intent to withdraw from the agreement.
+Some considered this move a major victory, others took to the streets in protest, but all seemed to miss the fact that this change in rhetoric is (for now), limited to just that: rhetoric.

 The United States is withdrawing as per the terms set in the accord, through a process that will take four years to complete.
 Three and a half years from now, President Trump will be up for reelection, and he has just tied himself to a referendum that he is unlikely to win.
 Public concern in the US on Climate Change is already at an eight-year high, and that number is climbing quickly as more and more people begin to experience the immediate effects of a warming planet.

 With Americans seeing countries like Germany, France, and China emerge as new world leaders in renewable energy, Democrats in 2020 will capitalize, announcing that nationalism has failed to strengthen the country’s stance as a global superpower.
 They’ll be presenting themselves as our nation’s last chance to be a leader in the burgeoning new global industries offered up by alternative energy.